Learn to Co-Exist with Vulnerable Wildlife

 Wildlife Rescue encourages the public to learn how to handle wildlife before picking anything up and asking for help when needed.
 Had the finder not picked this turtle up, it could have easily been a victim of a car strike.
 The goal of the organization is to release healthy animals back to their native environments.
 Wildlife Rescue strives to provide education including ways to support co-existing with wildlife in the face of growing urbanization.

-If you would like to learn more about the work we do please visit our website here or give us a call at 604-526-7275 or provide care to an animal in care Donate here!
+If you would like to learn more about the work we do please visit our website here, contact our Support Centre or provide care to an animal in care Donate here!

 Posted in What's New